-I love this recipe for healthy oatmeal cookies (adapted from the lovely ladies at Living Kitchen) because it only requires 1 banana, and easy and delicious.
+I love this recipe for healthy oatmeal cookies (adapted from the lovely ladies at Living Kitchen) because it only requires 1 banana, and the cookies are easy and delicious.

-These cookies are made with 100% whole grains, and instead of using refined white sugar and butter – it calls for their healthy counterparts: honey, coconut oil & 1 banana.
+These cookies are made with 100% whole grains, and instead of using refined white sugar and butter – it calls for their healthy counterparts: honey or maple syrup, coconut oil and 1 banana.

 If you enjoy dessert after dinner, keep a batch of these guilt-free, delicious treats in your freezer.

 ½ cup spelt flour (or other whole grain flour)